svmorris/WeirdHTTPServer/README.md

 What this project has:
 - Webserver written in node, using only the socket API
 - Custom backend scripting system
-| I've implemented a backend scripting system using individual python scripts
-| similarly to how PHP functions.
-I know its an odd system, but it was interesting
+  > I've implemented the backend scripting system using individual python scripts similarly to how PHP functions.
+I know its an odd system, but it was interesting to implement
-| to implement

 Planned features:
 - Basic Error management
 - Example website
-| Creating an example website will help iron out bugs
-| and complete the erro management system
+  > Creating an example website will help iron out bugs and complete the erro management system
 - Documentation

 # Why?